-A lot of what's written about customer success focuses on structuring and hiring teams, retaining customers, and cross-selling and upselling.
-While all these areas are important, there's little reference to a critical topic -- onboarding your customers.
+Much of what's written about customer success focuses on structuring and hiring teams, retaining customers, and cross-selling and upselling.
+While all these areas are important, there's little reference to a critical topic — SaaS onboarding practices for your new customers.

-Onboarding is a hot topic right now for low-touch freemium products as companies realize the huge impact it has on short and long-term user retention.
+Onboarding is a hot topic for low-touch, freemium products as companies realize its huge impact on short- and long-term user retention.
 This focus shouldn't be any different for higher-touch customer success teams.

-In this post, I'll focus on five ways to set yourself up for onboarding success -- and why these steps are so important.
+This post will focus on ten ways to set yourself up for onboarding success and why these steps are so important.

 SaaS Onboarding Best Practices